abrennec/tbag_2021/06_graphics_rendering/readme.md

 - **Triangle vertices** - Three vertices that describe to a triangle.
 - **Triangle faces** - The surface that is being described by the triangle, as illustrated in the previous image.
-- **Normal vector** - Each triangle face (but also every triangle vertex) can be used to calculate a normal vector, i.e., a vector that is perpendicular to the triangle face.
+- **Normal vector** - Each triangle face (but also every triangle vertex) can be used to calculate a normal vector, i.e., a vector that is orthogonal to the triangle face.
 Checkout the **cross product** to understand how normal vectors are being calculated.

 In the following image, triangle vertices are represented by v1, v2, .., v4 whereas normal vectors are represented by n1 and n2: